fverse/rim/README.md

 # Strap
-A CLI tool for migration and seeding of PostgreSQL databases.
+A CLI tool for PostgreSQL database migration and seeding.

 Developed for my personal use.
 So that, this wont be documented